haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 Martha found her coat and hat for her and a pair of stout little boots and she showed her her way downstairs.

-“If tha’ goes round that way tha’ll come to th’ gardens,” she said, pointing to a gate in a wall of shrubbery.
+“If you goes round that way youll come to the gardens,” she said, pointing to a gate in a wall of shrubbery.

-“There’s lots o’ flowers in summer-time, but there’s nothin’ bloomin’ now.”
-She seemed to hesitate a second before she added, “One of th’ gardens is locked up.
+“There’s lots of flowers in summer-time, but there’s nothing blooming now.”
+She seemed to hesitate a second before she added, “One of the gardens is locked up.

 No one has been in it for ten years.”